Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/python-primer.md

 This is especially true for JET packages, which include type hints.

-For example,
+Below is an example
-Visual Studio Code,
+of how Visual Studio Code
-a very popular IDE,
-can be used to display
-the expected parameters
+can display the expected parameters for `BM3D.denoise`:
-for `BM3D.denoise`:

 ![Hovering over a method or function shows the expected parameters and default values](../static/img/basics/ide-example.png)

+!!! warning "Type-Hinting"
+    Not all packages are type-hinted.
+    Without type hints,
+    an IDE may not display
+    the types of parameters
+    expected by a function.

 Here’s a quick guide
-to the types of values
+to common types of values
 you might encounter:

 | Type       | Explanation                                                                                  | Notes                     |